isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-us-government/gcc.md

 ## <a name="us-government-community-compliance"></a>Conformidade do US Government Community

-O Office 365 US Government dá suporte ao reconhecimento do FedRAMP (Federal Risk and Authorization Management Program) em um nível de Impacto Moderado.
-Os artefatos do FedRAMP estão disponíveis para análise dos clientes federais que são obrigados a segui-los.
-As agências federais podem examinar estes artefatos como parte da análise para conceder uma Autorização para Operar (ATO).
+Office 365 US Government supports the Federal Risk and Authorization Management Program (FedRAMP) accreditation at a Moderate Impact level.
+FedRAMP artifacts are available for review by federal customers who are required to comply with FedRAMP.
+Federal agencies can review these artifacts in support of their review to grant an Authority to Operate (ATO).

 O Office 365 US Government também oferece suporte ao Guia de Requisitos de Segurança de Computação em Nuvem do Departamento de Defesa dos Estados Unidos para sistemas de Nível 2 (Informações Não Classificadas Não Controladas).